 The content includes but is not limited to application of electrical/ electronic principles, climbing poles and operating equipment.

 Additional Information relevant to this Career and Technical Education (CTE) program is provided at the end of this document.

-This program is a planned sequence of instruction consisting of one occupational completion point.
+This program is a planned sequence of instruction consisting of three occupational completion points.